mj0stjo/mj0stjo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+Hey, there!
 I'm Johannes, a passionate 20-year-old Computer Science student.
 I believe in harnessing the power of technology to make a positive impact on society.

 In my studies, I dive into the fascinating world of Computer Science.
 I specialize in embedded systems and IT security, equipping myself with the skills to tackle complex challenges in our digital landscape.